Anthony Crowell: New York City Government

 After law school, Crowell served as Assistant Corporation Counsel in the New York City Law Department, in its Tax & Condemnation Division and Legal Counsel Division (1997–2002).
 In 2001, he directed New York City's World Trade Center Death Certificate Program and was counsel at the city's Family Assistance Center, aiding families of victims of the September 11 attacks.
 In these roles, Crowell facilitated cross-agency cooperation to fast-track death certificates and paperwork for victims of the attacks of September 11.
 Crowell also oversaw the direction of aid to the victims' families.

 Crowell served as Special Counsel to New York City Mayor Michael R. Bloomberg from 2002 to 2006.
 In 2004, Crowell wrote the key legal opinion supporting the Bloomberg administration’s decision to honor same-sex marriages performed in Canada and Massachusetts.
 In 2005, Crowell led the development of the nonpartisan Video Voter Guide.
 The guide informed NYC voters and gave free TV airtime to all candidates who wished to participate during the 2005 New York City election.

 Crowell was then appointed Counselor to Mayor Bloomberg, serving in that capacity until 2012.
 In that role, he managed legal, regulatory, legislative, governance, administrative, and operational matters focused on enhancing the performance, competitiveness, accountability, and public integrity of New York City.
 He also coordinated and oversaw New York City agencies, boards, and commissions, and led government reform efforts and business process reengineering initiatives.

 In October 2008, Crowell delivered testimony, along with Corporation Counsel Michael Cardozo, on Intro.
 845-A before the New York City Council Committee on Governmental Operations, concerning the extension of term limits.
 He also chaired the Regulatory Review Panel, which sought to streamline rules to reduce fines and undue burden on city businesses.

 Crowell served on all four of Mayor Bloomberg's NYC Charter Revision Commissions.
 Crowell was appointed to be Co-Executive Director of the 2002 Charter Revision Commission, which placed a ballot proposal that dealt with Mayoral succession.
 He was appointed as Chief Counsel to the 2003 Charter Revision Commission, which placed a proposal on the ballot to have a nonpartisan voting system for all elected city offices.
 Crowell served as a member of the 2004 Commission, which reviewed the budget, judicial conduct, and other practices outlined in the city charter.
 Crowell also served as a member of the 2010 Commission, which primarily dealt with the proposed extension of mayoral term limits.
+In 2022, Crowell was appointed by Mayor Eric Adams to the City Planning Commission.